astianthus/word-order-variation/README.md

 To run the script, Python 3 is required, as is a copy of the [Universal Dependencies](https://universaldependencies.org/) database.

 ```
-python3 analysis.py corpora.txt
+python3 analysis.py corpora.txt .
 ```

-This performs some basic syntactic analysis on the CONLLU files listed in `corpora.txt` (which for now needs to be modified manually to account for where the the database is stored).
+This performs some basic syntactic analysis on the CONLLU files listed in `corpora.txt`, with paths prefixed by `.` (if the database is locally stored elsewhere a different prefix may be used, e.g. `..`).
 For each corpus, all verbs are identified, and for each verb (V) its direct dependencies are identified.
 By default, only subjects (S) and direct objects (O) are considered.

 ## Command line options